Municipalities Lean on Cataldo for COVID Testing

 Like most all providers, Cataldo said the public can help his ambulance companies by practicing social distancing and staying out of public gatherings.
 A surge of patient calls could expose ambulance workers and overwhelm the entire system.

-Cataldo Ambulance has between 80 to 90 ambulance companies operating every day in 18-plus communities – a network that includes serving Everett, Revere and Chelsea.
+Cataldo Ambulance has between 80 to 90 ambulances operating every day in 20 communities.

 Cataldo Ambulance Service